 Catholic-Lutheran Dialogue on Grace: Part I

 Recently, I completed a series of articles on the Catholic understanding of grace (find parts one, two, and three at these links).
 At the same time, I was working on a series of articles documenting my journey to Catholicism.
-In the second installment of that series, I received excellent feedback—in the comments section—from Michael Hwang.
+After the second installment of that series, I received excellent feedback from an individual named Michael.
 Although we did not know each other before this exchange, Conciliar Post provided a forum for us to connect, and to continue our conversation via email.
 Today’s post is the beginning of a dialogue that has arisen from this context.
 We dedicate this work to the possibility of Lutheran and Catholic reunion.
 We also recommend that you read a similar dialogue that took place among many Lutherans and Catholics here.

 Part I: Lutheran Views on Grace and Faith

 “Sola fide” is one of the battle cries of the Reformation.
 But what exactly is faith?
 It is clear from the Lutheran Confessions that faith is not just belief.
 A Lutheran would say that one is not justified by belief alone, since Satan believes and is not justified.
 Lutherans do not define faith as merely belief.
 When Lutherans say “faith alone” we do not mean “belief alone.”
 James 2:19 says “You believe that God is one; you do well.
 Even the demons believe—and shudder!”(1) Similarly, in the passage when James says faith without works is dead (Jas 2:14-26), he is saying that true justifying faith must have good works to be real faith.
 Faith without works is what Satan has—and Satan’s faith is not real faith.